Managing Your Art Inventory Part 2

 Curator and Juror: Include anyone who you came in contact with during the exhibition process and also their contact information, phone number or email.
 Note if someone is a gallery director or other title rather than curator or juror so if you need to contact them again in the future, you properly address them.

 Exhibition Documents: What documents or information do you have stored in your files in relation to the exhibition?
 This can also include saved emails in your inbox.

 Award: Did you receive an award during the show?

 I always leave a blank exhibition section so if I submit and show the piece during the year, I can pencil in the information into my inventory and update it later.
 I will write in changes to my inventory throughout the year, and then every January I officially update my document on the computer and print off a fresh new copy.

+The third page includes press, promotions and comments from viewers.
+I also add installation notes and additional notes.
 Once you have your inventory completed, have a digital and a hard copy version.
 Sort your inventory in a manner that makes it easy to access necessary information.
 For me, alphabetically is the easiest.
 Other ways include sorting by year, exhibition, series or medium.
 If it helps, consider making a table of contents to help you locate works listed in your inventory too.

 Make sure you can update your inventory as changes occur!
 Maybe keeping a word document is not for you, but consider using Excel or Access which has cells and forms to simply input information.
 There are numerous artist computer software that you can purchase to also use for your inventory.
 The key is to keep it simple and user friendly.
 You won’t update your inventory if it gets complicated.
 Most artist inventory software packages cost money and often have many more options than necessary.
 The images of my inventory above is two years of documenting and updating, so start small and update from there!
 Good luck!